restx/restx/docs/ide-idea.markdown

 ## Using Apache Ivy support

-By default restx shell generates an Ivy file for dependency management, here a re the instructions to setup your IDE with the corresponding project.
+By default restx shell generates an Ivy file for dependency management, here are the instructions to setup your IDE with the corresponding project.

 You will need to: